Panacea: Mitigating Harmful Fine-tuning for Large Language Models via Post-fine-tuning Perturbation: Methodology

 \section{Methodology}

-At the fine-tuning stage, we aim to optimize an adaptive perturbation that maximally increases the harmful loss.
+In this section, we discuss our method to craft a better post-fine-tuning perturbation to recover the model from fine-tuning attack.
+To search for such perturbation, we operate an extra optimization \textit{at the fine-tuning stage}.
+Specifically, at the fine-tuning stage, we aim to optimize an adaptive perturbation that maximally increases the harmful loss.
 This perturbation is then added to the fine-tuned model after the fine-tuning process.
-Therefore, our method is a post-fine-tuning stage solution, formulated as a max-maximize optimization, as follows:
+Formally, our method can be formulated as a max-maximize optimization, as follows:

 where \( \boldsymbol{w} \) and \( \boldsymbol{\varepsilon} \) are the vanilla supervised aligned model parameters and the adaptive perturbation, respectively, \( g(\boldsymbol{w}) \) is the empirical loss over the fine-tuning dataset (contains harmful data) and \( h(\boldsymbol{w}) \) is the empirical loss over the harmful dataset.
 The outer optimization is maximizing the increase in harmful loss when adding the perturbation, while minimizing its fine-tuning loss.
 The term \( h(\boldsymbol{w} + \boldsymbol{\varepsilon}) - h(\boldsymbol{w}) \) represents the harmful loss ascent when adding the perturbation, and \(\lambda\) is a balancing hyper-parameter.
 The inner optimization \(\max_{\boldsymbol{\varepsilon}}\) finds the optimal perturbation \(\boldsymbol{\varepsilon}\) that maximizes the increase in harmful loss \( h(\boldsymbol{w} + \boldsymbol{\varepsilon}) \).
 The constraint \( \|\boldsymbol{\varepsilon}\|\leq \rho \) ensures that the perturbation remains within a norm-bound \(\rho\), preventing excessive perturbation.